Semigroup/LargeLibVersionControl/README.md

 LLVC is intended for large libraries with multiple GigaBytes on data (like usic libraries for example) where classical version control systems like Git are unsuitable.

+To detect file changes, LLVC uses the LastWritten-date of files.
+If this value changes, LLVC computes the SHA256-value of the corresponding file, to check if the file has been altered since the last time LLVC looked at that file.

 ## Usage

 To start, unpack the release and start LLVC.exe from the command line.